St James's Park tube station: History

 The station has been reconstructed twice.
 In the first decade of the 20th century the original DR station was reconstructed in conjunction with the building of Electric Railway House a headquarters building for the DR's owners the London Electric Railway.
 The station was then rebuilt again between 1927 and 1929 as part of the construction of 55 Broadway the company's new headquarters building designed by Charles Holden and featuring statues and carved stone panels including ones by Sir Jacob Epstein, Eric Gill, and Henry Moore.

 The platforms feature the green, blue, black and white tiling scheme first used for the reconstruction and extension to Morden of the City & South London Railway (now the Northern line) also designed by Holden and opened between 1924 and 1926.

 In 1949, the Metropolitan line operated Inner Circle route was given its own identity on the tube map as the Circle line.
 The separate Palmer Street entrance and booking hall were rebuilt as part of a further redevelopment in the 1960s.
 Together with 55 Broadway, the station is a Grade I listed building.

 Name

 Over time, the station name has been spelt and punctuated differently, illustrating changing practice in punctuation.
 Tube maps up to the early 1930s show the name as "St. James' Park".
 From Harry Beck's first map in 1933 until the early 1950s the name was shown as "St. James Park".
 From 1951, it was "St. James's Park".
 Current practice on tube maps is "St James's Park" without the full stop after the "St".

-Originally installed in the late 1920s when the first version of the name was in use, the station name displayed in the platform roundels exhibit modification to account for this change.
-One of the roundels on the eastbound platform still reads "St. James' Park", the rest have had new name plates affixed giving the spelling and punctuation as "St. James's Park".